rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/trees/README.md

 ```

  - **Time and Space Complexity:**
-   - **NOTE:** For now, don't let's pay attention to Complexities.
-Just the method goals.
+   - Here, the focus is method goals, not Complexities.
  - **Code Explanation:**
    - `if self.isEmpty():`
      - The focus here is to check if the Binary Search Tree is empty.
 If is empty, we just create a new Node and set it as the *"BST"* root.